Wechat Has Crashed Repeatedly?

 The crashes have been reported across various devices and operating systems, affecting both Android and iOS users.
 Many users have taken to social media platforms to express their frustration, with hashtags like #WeChatCrash trending on Twitter.
 The crashes have resulted in users being unable to send or receive messages, make voice or video calls, or access other features of the app.

-Tencent has acknowledged the issue and has been working diligently to resolve the problem.
+Tencent has acknowledged the issue and has been working diligently to resolve it.
 In a statement released the company, they apologized for the inconvenience caused and assured users that their technical team is actively investigating the root cause of the crashes.
-They have also urged users to update their app to the latest version, as it may contain bug fixes that address the crashing issue.
+They have also urged users to update their app to the latest version, as it includes bug fixes and performance improvements that may help alleviate the issue.

 FAQ: